merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 ## Crafting rock-solid secure composable Sitecore SaaS-based applications
 Vasiliy Fomichev gave a non-Sitecore specific presentation, since it's actually applicable to every SaaS application and things you should consider to have secured solution.
-Having application in cloud and publicly available raises additional security threats and on slides you can find recopies to avoid them.
+Having applications in cloud and publicly available raises additional security threats and on slides you can find recopies to avoid them.

 * Implement Front Door to reduce traffic
 * Give proper user rights and assignments